-How to open a bank account in the Philippines (for foreigners and Filipinos)
+How to open a Philippine bank account (for foreigners and Filipinos)

 We’ve been getting questions from our readers regarding how to open a bank account in the Philippines.
 Some questions they’ve frequently asked us include:

 - What are the requirements to open a bank account?